-When someone dies, currently only 30 people are allowed to attend, so a webcast enables others who are safeguarding, at a distance or just due to restriction can't attend in person.
+When someone dies, currently only 30 people are allowed to attend, so a webcast enables others who are either safeguarding, at a distance or just due to restriction can't attend in person.
 For weddings this is reduced further to 15 ( as I write).

-Having the opportunity to remember the person and share memories can be done in a personal way, consider the sharing of fond memories by those through the personal delivery of personal tributes, these can be delivered on the day or by a pre-recorded video.
+Having the opportunity to remember the person and share memories can be done in a personal way, consider the sharing of fond memories through the personal delivery of tributes, these can be delivered on the day or by a pre-recorded video.
 There are strict guidelines about the wearing of Facemasks, but this can be facilitated in a way that is informal and relaxed and as no wake can be held, why not hold it at the time of the funeral?

 For some there is no funeral service at all as many opt for Direct Cremation or Cremation Without Ceremony; for those left behind this can be difficult as there is no formal goodbye.
-So it is ever more imperative that when restrictions are eased, people come together together and hold a memorial service in celebration for those who have died.
+So it is ever more imperative that when restrictions are eased, people come together and hold a memorial service in celebration for those who have died.

 Whether that be through a scattering of ashes or ashes internment ceremony.
 Or perhaps it would be more appropriate to have a BBQ and the deceased are present in the ornamental urn that you have decided to retain their ashes in.
-Such a gathering is an opportunity to talk to one another remember your loved one and celebrate everything that was wonderful about them in the way that you would like to.
+Such a gathering is an opportunity to talk to one another, to remember your loved one and celebrate everything that was wonderful about them; in the way that you would like to.
 Thereby ensuring that their memory lives on while enabling you to grieve.

 Please do not hesitate to get in touch if you feel I can help you in this regard.